Touchdown (mascot): Touchdown costumes

 Starting in the 1970s, with Cornell student Ron Winarick ’78, the tradition has been for Touchdown to be represented by a student wearing a bear suit.

-In 2005, the Big Red Bears was founded as a student organization to recruit multiple mascots after several years of individual mascots.
-In 2011, the Cornell Class of 1970 gifted $22,500 to the club with the intention of a $1,000 yearly allowance for cleaning and repairing the suits as well as saving towards new suits.The Class of 1970 president, Connie Ferris Meyer, commented "We felt that the Big Red Bears Gift and Memorial was a lively, fun, and ongoing way to honor the Class of '70, our classmates who have passed on, and the University community."
-The Big Red Bears acquired their third suit in 2017.The group transitioned to a university-sponsored status in 2021.
+The Big Red Bears was a student organization throughout the 90s and early 00s.
+At the time the Mr. & Ms. Bear did not go by Touchdown, that name was reserved for the previous live animals.
+After a brief hiatus the group reorganized as a student organization in 2005 the to recruit multiple mascots after several years of individual mascots.
+In 2011, the Cornell Class of 1970 gifted $22,500 to the club with the intention of a $1,000 yearly allowance for cleaning and repairing the suits as well as saving towards new suits.
+The Class of 1970 president, Connie Ferris Meyer, commented "We felt that the Big Red Bears Gift and Memorial was a lively, fun, and ongoing way to honor the Class of '70, our classmates who have passed on, and the University community."
+The Big Red Bears acquired their third suit in 2017.
+The group transitioned to a university-sponsored status in 2021.
 New suits were purchased in 2022, continuing a trend with the last several iterations of Touchdown to make the character appear friendlier.
 White backed eyes were also added, bringing the mascot in some ways closer to the version featured in the Cornell Athletics logo.

 The costumed Touchdown attends various Cornell events on and off campus.
 Students audition to wear the bear suit annually.
 Students may only wear the suit for 30-minute periods at a time, and adopt an exaggerated "bear walk" among other requirements.

-Jerseys and Outfits
+Jerseys and outfits

 Ever since transitioning to a mascot design, Touchdown has worn a variety of shirts and outfits.
 In 2021, guidelines were updated so have all Touchdown outfits tie into Cornell in some way.
 This has and continues to be done through the use of logos, red/white coloring, and iconic Cornell iconography.

 Touchdown has uniforms for hockey, football, basketball, and soccer.
 Some of his most frequently used other outfits include pajamas, a spring vest, and celebration outfit featuring a vest and party hat.

 Touchdown-Mobile

-In 2021, under new leadership, the Big Red Bears sought to bring a new transportation system to campus.
-Funds were raised in 2022 and in-combination with pre-existing gifts, a purchase of a street-legal golf cart is planned for 2023.
+In 2021,under new leadership, the Big Red Bears sought to bring a new transportation system to campus to increase the efficiency and safety of the Touchdown program.
+Funds were raised in 2022 and in-combination with pre-existing gifts, a purchase of a street-legal golf cart took place in 2023.
+The "Touchdown-Mobile" was first used on the final day of classes of the 2023 Spring semester and is now the mascot's primary form of transportation.